Should You Cover a Popped Pimple With Makeup? A Dermatologist Weighs In

 Reach for a Spot Treatment First

-Good news!
-According to Dr. Engelman, the good news is that you can put makeup on a freshly-popped pimple — after taking a few precautionary measures first, that is.
-She advises to first cover the area with a spot treatment — like AcneFree’s Maximum Strength Terminator 10— to help protect your open pimple from cosmetics.
-For added protection, apply moisturizer to help create a layer of defense between your skin and your makeup.
+According to Dr. Engelman, the good news is that you can put makeup on a freshly popped pimple — after taking a few precautionary measures first, that is.
+She advises first covering the area with a spot treatment — like the Vichy Normaderm S.O.S Acne Rescue Spot Corrector — to help protect your open pimple from cosmetics.
+For added protection, apply moisturizer to create a layer of defense between your skin and your makeup.
 Look for a hydrating formula with acne-fighting ingredients like salicylic acid or benzoyl peroxide to help keep future breakouts under control.
 By applying a layer of spot treatment and moisturizer before concealer, you can help reduce irritation and discomfort.
 You might also consider wearing a pimple patch under your makeup, such as the Ollie Belle Cover Dot Acne Care.

-Camouflage with Concealer
+Camouflage With Concealer

-Leave it Be
+Leave It Be